AnatoliyProjects/lru_cache/README.md

 The actual memory usage for non-POD/complex types may differ significantly.
 For example, if the desired type contains a pointer to a dynamic buffer, we will consider only the pointer size, not the buffer itself.

+To handle such cases, the client may provide to the cache ctor `key_mem` and `value_mem` hint functions that return the actual size of the dynamic buffer allocated by `Key` and `Value`.
+The result should not include the size of the `Key`/`Value` type itself because it is already calculated by the cache with the `sizeof()` function.

 Also, memory usage value doesn't include the size of internal cache structures or the size of allocated, but not filled memory (it is, the `currmem` value shows only